Lance-Starkie/FixedAnimationPlayer/README.md

 # Fixed Animation Player
 Originally made in Godot 3.5.1

-The Fixed Animation Player is a Godot Engine script designed to work alongside your existing animation player.
-It allows seamless integration of animation files created by AnimationCompiler.gd into your project, utilizing the same UI and animations.

-## Description
-The purpose of FixedAnimationPlayer.gd is to serve as an enhanced version of the animation player.
-By placing this script alongside your old animation player, you can take advantage of the AnimationCompiler.gd to compile animations from the old player into the new one.
+The purpose of FixedAnimationPlayer.gd is to serve as a fixed-point deterministic version of the animation player.
+By placing the FixedAnimatorNode alongside your old animation player, you can take advantage of the AnimationCompiler.gd to compile animations from the old player for use in the new deterministic one.

-Please note that this public version of the Fixed Animation Player originates from my game, Dashwalk Dueling.
-While it should work well for most cases, it might require some adaptation or further customization depending on your specific project needs.

 ## Usage
-Place the FixedAnimationPlayer.gd script alongside your existing animation player in your Godot project.
+1. Place the FixedAnimationPlayer.gd script alongside your old animation player in Godot.
-Use the AnimationCompiler.gd to compile animations from the old animation player into the new Fixed Animation Player.
-This way, both players can use the same UI and animation data.
+2. Use AnimationCompiler.gd to compile animations from the old player into the new Fixed Animation Player.
+(Project > Tools > Compile Animation)
+3. Both players can now use the same UI and animation data.

 ## Forewarning
-I want to be clear that I haven't put an extensive amount of effort into polishing this public version of the Fixed Animation Player, as it is derived from my game, Dashwalk Dueling.
-However, it should provide a useful starting point for your animation integration needs.
+This public version of the Fixed Animation Player originates from my game, Dashwalk Dueling.
+While it should work well for most cases, some adaptation may be required depending on your project's needs.

 ## Contribution
-I welcome contributions and improvements from the community.
-If you make any enhancements to the Fixed Animation Player, please consider sharing them with the community through pull requests.
-While I may not actively work on this version, I am open to merging valuable updates that benefit the wider Godot community.
+Contributions and improvements from the community are welcome.
+Please consider sharing enhancements through pull requests to benefit the wider Godot community.

 ## MIT License
 The Fixed Animation Player is open-source software released under the MIT License.

-Feel free to experiment and customize the Fixed Animation Player for your projects!
+Feel free to customize and experiment with the Fixed Animation Player for your projects!
 Have fun!